smitesh-sutaria/edge-desktop-virtualization/tiber/kubevirt_dv_build_guide.md

     docker run -d -p 5000:5000 --name registry registry:2.7
     ```

+# Settings on Tiber Host to pull Kubevirt or Device-Plugin from build system registry

-2. Update the Registry for K3S to pull Kubevirt from build system
+1. Update the Registry for K3S to pull from build system

     Ex: If Localserver registry IP is 10.223.97.134:5000 `kubevirt-operator.yaml`, update that in `registries.yaml` and in `NO_PROXY` of `k3s.service.env`
     ```sh